Thrishna: Production

 The film is Mammootty's first film in a leading role.
 Mammootty replaced Babu Namboothiri as lead actor just after 12 days of shooting.
-The film was shot extensivly in and around Kodaikanal.
+The film was shot extensively in and around Kodaikanal.

 Release

 The film was released on 31 October 1981.
 The film was critically acclaimed and was a commercial success.

 Soundtrack

 The music was composed by Shyam and the lyrics were written by Bichu Thirumala.
 The film's songs were chartbusters.